11ty/11ty-website/docs/pages-from-data.md

 ]
 ```

-In order to create one page per possum, we can use the following template.
+In order to create one page per possum, we can use the following template in [add template location for clarity].

 {% raw %}
 ```html